 Summary of Smarter Ways to Reward Your Best Employees

-These are the foundations for a strong, healthy NQDC plan for any organization: have a vesting period, incorporate forfeitures, and utilize metrics.
-You can create a loyalty plan that helps your company grow, delivers value to your employees, and protects your company from losing its greatest assets: the employees.
-Consider working with an expert in developing a plan tailored to your needs and goals.
+You can create a loyalty plan that helps your company grow, delivers value to your employees, and protects your company from losing its greatest asset: the employees.

-Securities offered through Cambridge Investment Research, Inc., a Broker/Dealer, Member FINRA/SIPC.
+Disclosure: Securities offered through Cambridge Investment Research, Inc., a Broker/Dealer, Member FINRA/SIPC.
 Investment Advisor Representative, Cambridge Investment Research Advisors, Inc. a Registered Investment Advisor.
 Cambridge and Langan Financial Group, LLC. are not affiliated.